20n/act/substructureService/service/README.md

 === Steps to deployment ===
 * Run `sbt assembly` in the `substructureSearch` repository to build an uber-jar.
 This will appear at `target/scala-2.10/substructureSearch-assembly-0.1.jar`.
 * Build a static frontend package.  `cd` to frontend and run `npm run build`.
 You may have to futz with dependency installation if this is the first time building this project--required packages live in `project.json`.
 The output will live in `frontend/build`.
+* Export a TSV of reachable molecules from a reachables DB using `act.installer.reachablesexplorere.SubstructureSearchExporter`.
+Also grab a copy of the molecule images
-* Use `rsync` to copy `target/scala-2.10/substructureSearch-assembly-0.1.jar`, the `build` directory, and the files in this `service` directory to your remote server.
+* Use `rsync` to copy `target/scala-2.10/substructureSearch-assembly-0.1.jar`, the `build` directory, the files in this `service` directory, and the reachables list and images to your remote server.
 If this is your first time setting up the service, also rsync `../scripts/azure/install_java` and a suitable JDK package (which will be named something like `jdk-8u77-linux-x64.tar.gz`).
 * SSH to the server to begin installation.
 * If this is the first time setting up the service, start by running `install_java` and installing jsvc:
 ```